-A False Statement on any part of your application may be grounds for not hiring you, or for firing you after you begin work.
-Also, you may be punished by fine or imprisonment (U.S. Code, Title 18, Section 1001).
+A false statement on any part of your license application may be grounds for denying a license or the suspension or revocation of a license.
+Also, you may be punished by fine or imprisonment (U.S. Code, title 18, section 1001).